anirath/study_breakout-clone/README.md

-# study_breakout-clone
-A breakout clone game made in python for the purpose of studying python.
+# Breakout Clone Made With Python3
+## A Study Project

+### About
+This Study Project was just started, so this README is essentially barren.
+Eventually, it will contain information relevant to the project for the sake of future review.